 It is apparent that the former commissioners established the rule of 15ths in Decision No. 22, which is now contained in item #40.20, because they felt the legislation was deficient in not compensating injured workers for their loss of retirement income.
 The framework in item #40.20 is based on general assumptions about the ability of workers at various ages at the date of injury to contribute to retirement plans such as the Canada Pension Plan or the injury employer's pension plan, rather than an analysis of a worker's actual retirement income from public and private pension plans.
 While it may have been possible to develop a policy that requires analysis of each individual worker's retirement situation, it seems that the administrative burden associated with such a process would render it impractical.
 The former commissioners recognized that the framework they were establishing would make compensation "roughly proportionate to actual loss".
-They recognized that workers who are injured when they are closer to retirement will be less disadvantaged in retirement than those who are injured at an earlier age.
+They recognized that workers who are injured at an earlier age.
 This principle has also been applied in item #40.20.
 The chair found this to be a legitimate rationale for the framework in the policy.